Possessive Nouns. Oh, that tricky apostrophe!

 Included: What Time? simple tense review.
 My adult ESL students recently asked me for some task cards to review the simple tenses, so I made this set especially for them.

-Halloween-Themed Fact & Opinion Task Cards.
+It includes analog clocks because they also needed to practice telling time.
+Halloween-Themed Fact & Opinion Task Cards by Rike Neville.
 If your students need practice identifying fact from opinion, and it's close to Halloween time, this is your lucky day!